-As a former hearing officer on the AIA National Ethics Council, and now a testifying expert in construction disputes, I have seen my share of Professional Ethics and Standard of Care claims.
-The complexity of these cases typically grows as additional parties are named in a lawsuit and when the nature of the relationships between named parties is increasingly intertwined.
+The complexity of Professional Ethics and Standard of Care claims typically grows as additional parties are named in a lawsuit and when the nature of the relationships between named parties is increasingly intertwined.
 In determining liability and causation, it is important to first understand fundamental concepts from the world of architecture and construction; when armed with this knowledge, it is possible to systematically evaluate the performance of each party against relevant contract requirements, construction documents, building codes, industry standards, and the Standard of Care.

 The Standard of Care